khulnasoft-lab/design.khulnasoft.com/contents/components/forms.md

 ### Validation

-#### Error messages and states

-Error messages and validation should be shown inline and can, in general, happen either live or on form submission.
-Live validation should be seen as assisting the user to input the correct information, and not as a way of preventing them from attempting to submit the form with possibly incorrect information.
-Live validation might be frontend-only, but the user has no way of knowing that.
+Validation should be shown inline and can happen live or on form submission.
+Live validation should confirm correct content or assist a user to input the correct information to prevent them from attempting to submit the form with possibly incorrect information.
+Live validation might be front-end-only, but a user has no way of knowing that.
+Validation should always be visible, and not placed in a tooltip.
 See also the [submit form buttons section](#submit-form-buttons) below.

+#### Errors

+An error indicates content that either can’t be submitted, or was incorrect after submission and needs to be corrected.
+For example, an email address that doesn’t contain the '@' symbol.

-The error message shows up below the input field that is in an error state.
-If there is help text below the input field, the error message pushes it further down as the error message needs to show up immediately below the input.
-Under no circumstances should the error message be displayed in a tooltip.
+The error message is placed directly below the input field that is in an error state.
+If there is help text below the input field, the error message pushes it further down.
+The input will have a red border to help visually emphasize what needs corrected.

 [[Example:form-group-validations]]

+#### Warnings

+A warning indicates content that may be formatted incorrectly or not match the expected content.
+For example, an SSH key where the number of characters does not match the expected length.

+The warning message is placed directly below the input field that is in a warning state.
+If there is help text below the input field, the warning message pushes it further down.

+Todo: Add live component block with code example (warning)

+#### Success

+Success indicates content that is valid.
+For example, a URL that is formatted correctly or has been successfully pinged.

+The success message is placed directly below the input field that is in a success state.
+If there is help text below the input field, the success message pushes it further down.

+Todo: Add live component block with code example (success)

 #### Submit form buttons